GoogleCloudPlatform/terraform-validator/docs/policy_library.md

 Then you need to examine the available constraint templates inside the `templates` directory.
-Pick the constraint templates that you wish to use, create constraint YAML files corresponding to those templates, and place them under `policies/constraints`.
+Pick the constraint templates that you wish to use, create constraint YAML files [providing the inputs for those templates](https://github.com/GoogleCloudPlatform/policy-library/blob/aeb91d2274d14a52d5f6ecd5723ea509e3d94050/samples/allowed_resource_types.yaml), and place them under `policies/constraints`.
 Commit the newly created constraint files to **your** Git repository.
 For example, assuming you have created a Git repository named "policy-library" under your GitHub account, you can use the following